Skip to content

 string.startswith⚓︎

-Returns true if a string begins with a given pattern.
+Returns true if a string begins with a given substring.
+This function does not use pattern matching.

 Parameters: